GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 The explainer [provides more detail about privacy goals](https://github.com/jkarlin/topics#meeting-the-privacy-goals) and how the API seeks to address them.

+### Site opt out

-The [Developer guide](/docs/privacy-sandbox/topics/#site-opt-out) explains how you can opt out of Topics for your sire or pges on it.
+In addition to the user's ability to opt out, you can opt out of Topics for your site or pages on it.
+The [Developer guide](/docs/privacy-sandbox/topics/#site-opt-out) explains how.

 ## Using the Topics API on websites with `prebid.js`